Skip to content

 Mean Comparison Tests: Hypothesis Testing (One Sample and Two Sample)

 Here we learn some basics about how to perform Mean Comparison Tests: hypothesis testing for one sample test, two-sample independent test, and dependent sample test.
-We will also learn how to find the p-values for a certain distribution such as t-distribution, critical region values.
+We will also learn how to find the p-values for a certain distribution such as t-distribution, and critical region values.
 We will also see how to perform one-tailed and two-tailed hypothesis tests.

 How to Perform One-Sample t-Test in R